“Our fatigue is often caused not by work, but by worry, frustration and resentment”

 Symptoms of Mental Fatigue

 Feeling fatigued mentally can create stress.
 Stress about whatever the issue is that has caused the mental fatigue in the first place, or about other aspects of our lives.
 This stress, or anxiety, may cause feelings of worry, fear, nervousness, and many other emotions that create uncertainty.

-Depression is a serious mental condition that can be characterized by negative feelings and thoughts of oneself and the world around them.
+Depression is a serious mental condition that can be characterized by negative feelings and thoughts about oneself and the world around them.
 Feeling hopeless and finding it hard to find positivity in your day-to-day life is another way one may be experiencing depression.
 When a person is mentally fatigued, the anxiety caused by an overwhelming amount of stress can send a person into feeling beat.
 Experiencing feelings of depression is not something that should be taken lightly.
 If you are worried that you may be depressed, please seek professional guidance.

 As noted above, daytime drowsiness and nighttime sleeplessness impact elements of our day.
-The inability to retain and store information in our brain is a sign that mental fatigue could be affecting your memory.
+The inability to retain and store information in our brains is a sign that mental fatigue could be affecting our memory.
 Our memories, whether short-term or long-term memories are saved in our memory bank when we are rested and feeling sharp.
-This becomes a problem when we are suffering from mental fatigue
+This becomes a problem when we are suffering from mental fatigue.

 Our emotions are sacred to us.
 They are an important part of who we are and how we present ourselves.
 When we are under mental stress and exhaustion, our ability to process our emotions and how we react to specific situations may be altered.
 You may find that you are more irritable, angry, or depressed than before you were overwhelmed by mental fatigue.